joesus/AllisonsCatPalace-Steroids/README.md

-# Steroids AngularJS MPA Example App
+# Steroids AngularJS SPA Example App

-This app is meant to showcase the Steroids multi-page app (MPA) architecture with AngularJS.
+This app is meant to showcase the Steroids single-page app (SPA) architecture with AngularJS.
 It is meant to be run as a Steroids project.

 ## Running the app with Steroids
 1. Install Steroids CLI [with these instructions](http://guides.appgyver.com/steroids/guides/steroids_npm/installing/).